urbanjost/M_framework/README.md

 Unit testing allows you to automatically confirm changes are acceptable so you can quickly and confidently make and release changes.
 But many of the operations required for testing are useful generically.
-So this project is broken down into small modules general-purpose modules and one unit-testing-specific one.
+So this project is broken down into small general-purpose modules and one unit-testing-specific one.

 Therefore M\_framework(3f) is composed of the following individual modules: